mk-fg/reliable-discord-client-irc-daemon/README.rst

 which uses discord/friend-specific nicknames first, if any, falling back to free-form name that user set in account settings, and their login name otherwise.

-Even though multiple people can have same name in this case, IRC names will be automatically disambiguated upon detecting duplicates, so that e.g. two "JohnSmith" users will end up getting nicks like "JohnSmith¨Zgyb" and "JohnSmith¨RsNt".

 Other things in fancy user-set nicknames that IRC doesn't allow also get replaced with common unicode characters, spaces with "·" middle-dots for example, or <>
 common irc-nick brackets with ◄► unicode arrows.
 Long Discord nicks are truncated.

-There are no IRC notifications about users changing their discord-specific display/nick-names at the moment, which might make it hard to tell who-is-who, if they keep changing nicks for whatever reason.
+There are no IRC notifications about users changing their discord-specific display/nick-names at the moment, and they don't have to be unique, which might make it hard to tell who-is-who, if they keep changing nicks for whatever reason.

-All this is configurable via ini file settings (or in #rdircd.control channel), so if it gets too silly and maddening, set ``name-preference-order = login`` to use 100% consistent IRC-friendly nicks for everyone.
+All this is configurable via ini file settings (or in #rdircd.control channel), so if it gets too silly and maddening, set ``name-preference-order = login`` to use unique consistent IRC-friendly nicks for everyone instead.

 .. _not the case with Discord:
   https://support.discord.com/hc/en-us/articles/12620128861463-New-Usernames-Display-Names